ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ~~~

 The contents of the `elements` array is in left-to-right order: if a node is
-present in the root's left subtree then its value is listed before the values of
+present in the root's left subtree, then its value is listed before the values
-any nodes in the root's right subtree, and so on recursively.
+of any nodes in the root's right subtree, and so on recursively.

 Batching together inclusion and consistency proofs creates an edge case that
 requires special care: when a user has requested a consistency proof, and also